-For Sequential Input each Page Program operation consists of five steps (see Figure 8: Page Program Operation):
+For Sequential Input each Page Program operation consists of five steps (see Figure 10):

-- 1. One bus cycle is required to setup the Page Program (Sequential Input) command (see Table 7: Commands). - 2.
-Five bus cycles are then required to input the program address (refer to Table 5: Address Insertion). - 3.
-The data is then loaded into the Data Registers. - 4.
-One bus cycle is required to issue the Page Program confirm command to start the P/E/R Controller.
+- one bus cycle is required to setup the Page Program (Sequential Input) command (see Table 10) - 2. four or five bus cycles are then required to input the program address (refer to Table 6 and Table 7) - 3. the data is then loaded into the Data Registers - 4. one bus cycle is required to issue the Page Program confirm command to start the P/E/R Controller.
 The P/E/R will only start if the data has been loaded in step 3. - 5. the P/E/R Controller then programs the data into the array.

-6.3.2 Random Data Input in page
+6.3.2 Random Data Input